 Crypto exchanges have flooded the internet since the 2017 crypto boom.
-As developers launch new coin projects, many other developers are launching IECs (Initial Exchange Offering).
+As developers launch new coin projects, many other developers launch IECs (Initial Exchange Offerings).

 In this comparison, we will look at Kraken vs Binance and see which offers the best usability, security, coin support, and features.

 Jesse Powell created Kraken in 2011 and launched the exchange in 2013.
 Kraken’s headquarters are in San Francisco.
 Today, it is one of the most closely regulated exchanges on the crypto market.

 In 2011, the popular exchange Mt.
 Gox fell victim to a cyberattack.
 Hackers stole over 25,000 BTC.
 Jesse Powell visited their headquarters and decided to create a more secure exchange.